Silent Parade: Lynching

 The lynching of Jesse Washington was one of the events prompting the Silent Parade.
 He was repeatedly lowered into fire for two hours in front of 15,000 white spectators.
 (Note: This photograph of Washington is an example of many photographs of lynchings printed on postcards, and distributed by white people to celebrate successful lynchings.)

 Lynchings are extrajudicial killings carried out—often under the pretense of punishing alleged crimes—by individuals or groups lacking legal or law enforcement authority.
 These acts frequently involve mob violence and are commonly driven by racial animus.
 In the United States, documented instances of lynching date back to the 1830s.
 (Note: There is no consensus on whether lynchings have ceased in the United States.
-Some commentators conclude that lynching ceased in the mid-to-late 1900s; others characterize some 21st century killings of African Americans as lynchings.)
+Some commentators conclude that lynching ceased in the mid-to-late 1900s; others characterize some 21st-century killings of African Americans as lynchings.)
 Lynching was a brutal manifestation of racism directed at African Americans, occurring alongside systemic forms of discrimination such as disenfranchisement and segregation.
 (Note: For more details of the racism of that era, see Nadir of American race relations.)
-The frequency of lynchings steadily increased after the Civil War (18611865) peaking around 1892.
+The frequency of lynchings steadily increased after the Civil War (18611865), peaking around 1892.
 They remained common into the early 1900s, with a notable spike in 1915 following the founding of the Second Ku Klux Klan.

 Southern states often failed to prosecute lynchings under existing state laws prohibiting murder, kidnapping, and assault.
 Federal authorities lacked the legal means to intervene, as no federal statutes at the time specifically criminalized lynching.
 In response, anti-lynching activists in the early 1900s advocated for new federal legislation to empower federal prosecutors to take action when state officials refused to do so.

 The Silent Parade took place at a time when the anti-lynching movement was gaining momentum, led in large part by the NAACP.
 Founded in 1909, the NAACP sought to advance equal rights for African Americans.
 Two years before the Silent Parade, the NAACP's magazine The Crisis published an article titled "The Lynching Industry", which contained a year-by-year tabulation of 2,732 lynchings, spanning the years 1884 to 1914.
-During the year leading up to the parade, The Crisis – edited by W. E. B. Du Bois – published a series of articles documenting specific lynchings, including: a group lynching of six African Americans in Lee County, Georgia; the lynching of Jesse Washington, a mentally impaired 17-year-old African American, in Waco, Texas; (Note: The article broke new ground by utilizing undercover reporting to expose the conduct of local white people in Waco, Texas.
+During the year leading up to the parade, The Crisis – edited by W. E. B. Du Bois – published a series of articles documenting specific lynchings, including: a group lynching of six African Americans in Lee County, Georgia; the lynching of Jesse Washington, a mentally impaired 17-year-old African American, in Waco, Texas; (Note: The article broke new ground by using undercover reporting to expose the conduct of local white people in Waco, Texas.
 The Crisis included photographs of the lynching.) and the lynching of Ell Persons in Memphis, Tennessee.
 (Note: The Crisis published a second article about the Ell Persons lynching, in August 1917, after the Silent Parade had occurred.)
 Anger over these lynchings was one of the motivations for the Silent Parade.